 Watch videos of the Wild Wadi Rides here

 The beauty of Wild Wadi is it’s more accessible for younger children who are in the height bracket between 1.1 and 1.2 metres.
 Most of the rides at Wild Wadi have a minimum requirement of 1.1 whereas Aquaventure is 1.2.
 It means little thrill seekers get their fare share of fun too.
-They are pretty strict on measuring the height at the waterparks, so if you’re little one falls between this bracket, and is eager to experience as many rides as possible, then Wild Wadi is the better choice.
+They are pretty strict on measuring the height at the waterparks, so if your little one falls between this bracket, and is eager to experience as many rides as possible, then Wild Wadi is the better choice.

 Plus overall Wild Wadi is smaller, meaning less walking around in the blistering heat and maximised play time!
 This is another plus point for the younger visitor (and the parent who ends up carrying them!)